 The Stash Pockets

 They don’t have a large amount of space if the end pockets are full and you can’t see what you’re trying to access when you open the zipper but they’re a great “catch all” type pocket.
-To try and speed things up when i’m in the security line at the airport I stash all my EDC items in one of these pockets along with my belt and any other items.
+To try and speed things up when i’m in the security line at the airport I stash all my EDC items in one of these pockets.
 Instead of standing in line complaining about how long the security lines are I wish more people would empty their pockets and save time…

 The stash pocket and all other compartments in the bag have a small D-Ring that can be used with Tom Bihns’ Key-Strap system.
 The Key-Strap system uses different length lanyards with swivelling mitten clips at each end.
 They’re used to secure keys or any of the numerous Tom Bihn Organisers and accessories sold on their website.

-One Key-Strap comes included with the Aeronaut and I’ve found it useful for attaching my keys when out of the country, this ensures I know where they are when I need them.
+One Key-Strap comes included with the Tom Bihn Aeronaut 45 and I’ve found it useful for attaching my keys.
+It ensures I know where they are when I need them.

 Shoulder bag mode

-The Aeronaut comes with a basic shoulder strap but I upgraded to the Absolute Shoulder strap, a bombproof, flexible, comfortable, behemoth of a shoulder strap.
+The Tom Bihn Aeronaut 45 comes with a basic shoulder strap but I upgraded to the Absolute Shoulder strap.
+It’s a bombproof, flexible, comfortable, behemoth of a shoulder strap.

 After the first few trips with the Aeronaut I removed the shoulder strap and left it at home.

-Briefcase mode is great for moving the bag around and taking it in and out of taxis etc, It will get heavy quickly though.
-The Aeronaut has a very solid, comfortable handle and it’s been designed to be out of the way when packing and unpacking the bag unlike many similar bags.
+Briefcase mode is great for moving the bag around and taking it in and out of taxis etc. It will get heavy quickly though.
+The Tom Bihn Aeronaut 45 has a very solid, comfortable handle.
+It’s designed to be out of the way when packing and unpacking the bag unlike many similar bags.